 Honenu Attorney Bleicher, after the verdict was announced; Video credit: Honenu

-Honenu Attorney Chayim Bleicher, who is assisting Nirit Zemora as a victim of terror, stated, “We welcome the decision of the Military Appellate Court and the ruling that the nationalist motivation behind the stabbing is sufficient to indicate the intent of the terrorist.
+Honenu Attorney Chayim Bleicher, who is assisting Nirit Zemora as a victim of terror, stated, “We welcome the decision by the Military Court of Appeals and the ruling that the nationalist motivation behind the stabbing is sufficient to indicate the intent of the terrorist.
 The appellate court justly expressed common sense and the understanding of what the State of Israel and its citizens face: murderous terrorists.
 We must use all means possible, including judicial means, to create a genuine deterrent against terror.
 We expect the military court to sentence the terrorist to many years’ imprisonment.”

 At the May 20 deliberation on the appeal, Nirit Zemora turned to the judges and described the moments of the attack, how the terrorist tried to remove the knife from her back, and how she and her family have been coping since then.